Why should I enter the 3x3 International Illustration Awards Show?

 The Gary Powell Student Winner will receive a one-year mentorship with four leading illustrators in the United Kingdom.
 Included are a total of four tutorials in-person or via Skype.

 What are the awards?

-Best of Show and Gold medal winners receive our distinctive 3x3x3-inch cube, Silver, bronze,distinctive merit and merit winners are offered free embossed certificates.
+Best of Show and Gold medal winners receive our distinctive 3x3x3-inch cube, all other medalists, distinctive merit and merit winners are offered free embossed certificates.
 Honorable Mentions will receive a printable PDF certificate.

 Awards are presented to the entrant unless otherwise specified.
 Additional medals and certificates are available for purchase.